Introduction

 - Be

-aware of the road conditions: if you travel solo, hire an experienced
+aware of the road conditions: If you travel solo, hire an experienced

 driver who has experience driving on hilly roads.
 Be prepared for